 The good news is that you can automate this process using Facebook’s automated rules tool.
 Define the condition that indicates your CBO is doing well, choose the action Increase Daily Budget by and set the variable in percentage terms.
 Finally, schedule the rule to be checked daily.
 And that’s it: your CBO is all set for automatic scaling.

 You can apply this ready-made automation strategy with Adscook.
 You can select a scaling rule from pre-built templates like Scale while profitable, Duplicate winners or Scale duplicates.
-You can also set complex rules with And/Or logical expressions, implement more actions like Duplicate, Delete, Add/Remove/Replace text in the name, or implement more flexible rule scheduling.
-Join Adscook now and get 1 month’s free access to the tool.
+You can also set complex rules with And/Or logical expressions, implement more actions like Duplicate, Delete, Add to Name, or implement more flexible rule scheduling.
+Join Adscook now and get 30-day free trial.

 CBO Scaling Strategy #4: Scale the Best-Performing Ad Set Within a CBO by Turning off Other Ad Sets